Tutorials

 laser cut part

 Now open the file in Illustrator.
-It is currently still a bitmap file, hence you can see the pixels.
-Select the image and click on "Image Trace.
+At this point it is still a bitmap file, which is why you can see the pixels.
+Select the picture and click on "Image Trace.

 laser cut part